Cluster Policy Examples for Containers

 File Access Restriction

-Block accessing specific file (csp-in-operator-block-file-access.yaml)
+Block accessing specific file ()

 Explanation: The purpose of this policy is to block read access for '/etc/host.conf' in all the containers except the namespace 'bginx2'.